Dstanchev27/Vehicle-Management/README.md

 - Controllers use **DI + services + DTOs**, not `ApplicationDbContext` directly.
 - All data access is isolated in the `VMAPP.Services` layer.
+- The database is **created and seeded automatically on startup** — no manual migration or seeding step is required for a first run.
 - `VMAPP.SandBox` provides a web-free way to apply migrations and seed data - useful for testing the data layer in isolation.
 - `VMAPP.Test` runs entirely against an EF Core InMemory provider - no SQL Server required.
 - `ProgramAdministrator` users are required to have 2FA enabled before accessing the application (`EnforceAdmin2FAMiddleware`).
+Use the non-admin test accounts to explore the app without an authenticator app.
+- The SendGrid API key is **not included** in the repository for security reasons.
+Email features require adding the key to `appsettings.json`.
+The pre-seeded test accounts do not require email confirmation.
 - This configuration and the `sa` account/password are intended **only** for local development and testing.
 Do **not** use the `sa` account or weak passwords in production environments.